softcomui/cpc-website2/_releases/2018-03-01-Arbitrary-billing.md

 “For me, there’s something fundamentally, absolutely irreparable and inexcusably wrong with penalising people because of the conduct of others.
 It is just not excusable.
 Government should never do that to its people.
 But if government does it as a state actor, as inexcusable as it is, it might even be permissible.
 But one person who has absolutely no right and should never have the prerogative to do it is a private citizen to another private citizen.
 And that is what DISCOs do.
 They group-disconnect consumers.
 If there’s one responsible consumer who is being disconnected unjustly, what you are doing is that you are discouraging responsibility”, he added.

-The CPC boss observed that group disconnection is antithetical to the promotion of an enabling environment for investment, stressing that it “is the quintessential case for mistreatment of an otherwise responsible consumer”.
+The FCCPC boss observed that group disconnection is antithetical to the promotion of an enabling environment for investment, stressing that it “is the quintessential case for mistreatment of an otherwise responsible consumer”.

 Earlier, the AEDC managing director had spoken of the need for the company to have a cost reflective tariff for it to have a seamless and a more robust operation, stressing that fluctuation in foreign exchange rates and inflation impact on its activities.